 As you emerge from a short bit of woodland you will see a small car park to your left.
 There are about 10 spaces.
 From here just walk down the lane to the mid-15th century St Kenelm's Church and just behind you will find the extensive ruins of Minster Lovell Hall which are free to visit.
 The ruins stand next to the babbling River Windrush and the oldest parts of the house date from the 1430s when they were built for William, 7th Baron Lovell.
 His grandson, Francis, the 9th Baron backed the losing side in the Wars of the Roses, supporting Richard III at Bosworth in 1485.
 As a result he had to forfeit his house and estate.
 Although the house and grounds passed to the Crown and then a succession of other owners, it was abandoned in 1747.

 You can explore the Great Hall, the ruins of the stable block and the west wing with its (sadly) inaccessible tower and take a look at the Dovecote and Tithe Barn.
+Many inviting doorways lie several feet up in the air, revealing access to long abandoned upper floors and higher levels.
 It is a popular picnic spot in a charming riverside setting.

 You can now stroll into the village of Minster Lovell or drive from one end of it to the other and park by the old Swan pub.
 The pub and the mill are now part of a hotel complex.
 The village has a mix of stone and thatched roofed cottages.
 Thatch is uncommon in the Cotswolds as the area has an abundance of limestone, nevertheless the contrasting styles and the quiet little main street makes this village irresistibly pretty.